zen747/pyscm/README.txt

     StateMachineManager.instance().pumpMachEvents()

 #-------------------end of code------------------------

+The output you should see:
+"""
+come to exist
+we are going to...

+*** Hello, World! ***

+start living
+start eating
+start moving
+stop eating
+stop moving
+no longer live
+end
+"""

 Simply
 1. you load the scxml from external file or from a string defined in your code.